A MOSFET is a type of transistor we can use as a digital switch.

 For a P type MOSFET, it’s all reversed.
 The substrate is N, the majority carriers are electrons and the minority carriers doing the work are holes.

-The holes have less mobility than electrons, so you will typically see that for two matching N and P MOSFETs, the P type will have a larger channel.
+The holes have less mobility than electrons, so you will typically see that for two matching N and P MOSFETs, the P type will need to have a larger (wider) channel, typically by a factor of 2 or 3 times.
+Standard cells often do not try to match P and N strengths because this will make the cell too big.

 To get the right ratios of charge carriers, the silicon needs to be doped.